Project Learning Tree (PLT), Project WILD & Project WET

 PEI is an access point for three widely recognized national environmental education programs.
 Through hands-on interdisciplinary activities, K-12 students investigate environmental concepts, problems or issues encouraging them to make informed decisions.
 These activity guides are available mostly through workshops.
 Visit each program’s website for more information.

 Using the forest as a “window to the world,” Project Learning Tree inspires and empowers students.
 The program easily adapts to meet local needs such as local investigations, service learning projects and partnerships with community-based resource professionals.
-PLT is the environmental education program of the American Forest Foundation.
+PLT is the environmental education program of the Sustainable Forestry Initiative.
 PEI sponsors PLT in Washington and serves as the State Coordinator.

 Visit the National PLT website and the PLT Washington website.